 Why do most people want a short term loan or a small loan?
 It’s not for the bigger things in life like a new car, home improvements, holidays, car purchase, and more.
 Most people want short term loans or smallloans because there’s a financial emergency and they just, at that moment, don’t have the cash to cover an unexpected bill like garage repairs, boiler breakdowns, washing machines breaking, or funeral expenses.

 You should never use a short term loan or a small loan for something you don’t absolutely need.
-Because they’re more expensive than other types of loan, you shouldn’t use them to buy gifts, on nights out, and so on.
+Because they’re more expensive than other types of loan, you shouldn’t use them to buy reward, on nights out, and so on.

 So, if you’re a young person wanting to build up their credit history, what’s the best way to go about it?